XiaoChen1992/CPSCI-307/README.md

 ## Course Description

-This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization) and advanced models (Convolutional Neural Networks, Recurrent Neural Networks, Transformers) and their applications.
-The course is project-based, emphasizing the application of these techniques to real-world datasets using the deep learning framework PyTorch.
+This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization), advanced models (Convolutional Neural Networks, Recurrent Neural Networks, and Transformers), and their applications.
+The course is project-based, emphasizing applying these techniques to real-world datasets using the deep learning framework PyTorch.

 ## Learning Objectives